 MP for Erewash

-Adam Thompson is the Labour (Co-op) MP for Erewash, elected in July 2024.
-He serves on the Science, Innovation and Technology Committee and on the Secure 16 to 19 Academies Bill committee, reflecting a focus on education and science policy, with prior committee work including the Victims and Courts Bill and the Finance (No. 2) Bill.
+Adam Thompson is a Labour (Co-op) MP for Erewash, first elected in 2024.
+He sits on the Science, Innovation and Technology Committee and on the Secure 16 to 19 Academies Bill committee, reflecting an involvement in science and education policy.
+Since entering Parliament, he has held several committee roles.

 Has four declared miscellaneous financial interests.